South Sudan 2023 © Oliver Barth/MSF

 How does Giving Tuesday work?

 The best part?
-All gifts given, up to $575,000, will be tripled through midnight on Tuesday, December 3—thanks to a generous gift from FJC – A Foundation of Philanthropic Funds.
+All gifts given, up to $1,000,000, will be tripled through midnight on Tuesday, December 2—thanks to a generous matching grant from Worthington & Margaret Mayo-Smith.
 This means that your gift can go further, helping MSF provide essential medical supplies, staff, and resources to save lives.

-While Black Friday and Cyber Monday focus on spending and shopping, Giving Tuesday is about giving back—whether through a donation, volunteering, or sharing your passion.
+Giving Tuesday 2025 is important because it's one of the few days dedicated to the idea of giving back—whether through a donation, volunteering, or sharing your passion.
 This day invites you to be part of lifesaving efforts, helping MSF provide critical medical care and support to patients and communities facing crises across the globe.

 There is no time to lose when it comes to saving lives.
 Our generous community of supporters is foundational to our ability to deliver care whenever and wherever it’s needed most—our patients are counting on your support.
 Here are five reasons to give to MSF this Giving Tuesday:

+There are several ways to participate in Giving Tuesday 2025.
 As an MSF supporter, you can empower high-quality emergency medical care in some of the most challenging environments around the world.
-There are several ways to participate in Giving Tuesday this giving season, including:
+Options for making your Giving Tuesday gift to MSF include:

 How your Giving Tuesday donation makes a difference